nanoporetech/tombo/README.rst

 Note on Tombo Models
 ====================

-Tombo is currently provided with two standard models (DNA and RNA) and one alternative model (DNA::5mC).
+Tombo is currently provided with two standard models (DNA and RNA) and two alternative models (DNA::5mC, DNA::6mA).
 These models are applicable only to R9.4/5 flowcells with 1D or 1D^2 kits (not 2D).

 These models are used by default for the re-squiggle and testing commands.
 The correct model is automatically selected for DNA or RNA based on the contents of each FAST5 file and processed accordingly.
 Additional models will be added in future releases.